aoijs/documentation/guide/begin/variables/README.md

----
-description: Here you can see how to setup variables.
----

 # Variables

-{% hint style="warning" %}
-It must be inside of your main file, in most of the cases this is `server.js`
+> ⚠ It must be inside of your main file, in most of the cases this is `server.js`
-{% endhint %}

 ### Setup Variables: